 - focuses on developing attention, compliance, imitation, language and social skills

 - includes strategies to help your child learn new skills and use them in different settings (sometimes called ‘generalising’ skills)

 - has an approach to reducing difficult behaviour that involves identifying what the ‘purpose’ of a behaviour is, and then teaching more appropriate alternative behaviour to replace the difficult behaviour.

-You can print out a checklist of these characteristics of a good early intervention service (PDF doc size: 39kb).
+You can print out a checklist of these characteristics of a good early intervention service (PDF: 39kb).

 Other things to consider

 Intensive early intervention for children with ASD is most effective.
 It’s not just about the hours, though – it’s also about the quality of those hours and how the therapy engages your child.

 It can be scary when you first find out what an early intervention therapy or service costs in time and money.
 Still, try not to panic.
 Instead try to focus on what you want for your child and your family.
 Learn all you can about the available options.
 How will they help your child?
 What will they cost in dollars and time?
 What funding is available to help cover these costs?